PixarV/terraform-provider-r4/website/docs/r/ebs_snapshot.html.markdown

 # Resource: aws_ebs_snapshot

-Creates a Snapshot of an EBS Volume.
+Creates a snapshot of an EBS volume.

 ## Example Usage